BiaPyX/BiaPy-doc/source/get_started/installation.rst

                   \

-                  **Tip**: If you're using a GPU, check the official documentation on `GPU support in Docker Desktop <https://docs.docker.com/desktop/gpu/>`__ for additional setup instructions.
+                  .. tip:: If you're using a GPU, check the official documentation on `GPU support in Docker Desktop <https://docs.docker.com/desktop/gpu/>`__ for additional setup instructions.

                 .. note::